extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 Here is a very nice comparison matrix: https://capnproto.org/news/2014-06-17-capnproto-flatbuffers-sbe.html

-The main benefit for **protobuf** is that it does the extra step of creating POD objects for you making it even closer to what you are used to in regular JSON deserialization.
-It is a good tradeoff between the speed (Flatbuffers) and convenience (JSON).
+The main benefit for **protobuf** is that it does the extra step of creating POD objects for you bringing it even closer to what you are used to in regular JSON deserialization.
+It is a good tradeoff between speed (Flatbuffers) and convenience (JSON).
 Another nice thing is: protobuf also speaks JSON which simplifies debugging a lot.

-The other alternative is actually made by the [same guy](https://stackoverflow.com/a/25370932/1397367) as protobuf and uses the same zero-allocation approach Flatbuffers use but does not support as many languages yet - thats the only reason I did not consider giving **cap'n'proto** a try.
+The other alternative - **cap'n'proto** - is actually made by the [same guy](https://stackoverflow.com/a/25370932/1397367) who made protobuf and uses the same zero-allocation approach Flatbuffers uses. **cap'n'proto** does not support as many languages yet - thats the only reason I did not consider giving it a try (yet).

 Ultimately there is no *best* solution, everything comes at a cost.
 If you need raw speed there is not much more you can get compared to Flatbuffers.